TamChonMan/LCOC-and-LCOBS-model/README.md

 # Modeling Levelized Cost of Charging & Levelized Cost of Battery Swapping

 ## Project Description
-This research project aim to model the levelized cost of charging (LCOC) and levelized cost of battery swapping (LCOBS) for electric vehicles.
+This research project aim to model the levelized cost of charging (LCOC) and levelized cost of battery swapping (LCOBS) for electric vehicles base on [Borlaug et al. (2020)](https://www.sciencedirect.com/science/article/pii/S2542435120302312),[Lanz et al. (2022)](https://www.nature.com/articles/s41467-022-32835-7), [liang et al. (2022)](https://www.sciencedirect.com/science/article/abs/pii/S0360544220319903).
 By simulating the charging and battery swapping processes, we calculate the associated costs and provide insights into the economic aspects of these operations.

 Our research result (Also a DEMO for code using): [LCOC_LCOBS_analysis.ipynb](https://github.com/NTU-E3group/unname-4/blob/main/LCOC_LCOBS_analysis.ipynb)

 ### What is Levelized Cost of Charging (LCOC)?

-The levelized cost of charging (LCOC) is a concept introduced by Borlaug et al. (2020), refers the total cost of owning and operating an electric vehicle (EV) charging station or infrastructure, expressed as a constant cost per kilowatt-hour (kWh) of electricity delivered.
+The levelized cost of charging (LCOC) is a concept introduced by [Borlaug et al. (2020)](https://www.sciencedirect.com/science/article/pii/S2542435120302312), refers the total cost of owning and operating an electric vehicle (EV) charging station or infrastructure, expressed as a constant cost per kilowatt-hour (kWh) of electricity delivered.
 LCOC takes into account the variations in EV recharging and usage patterns, distributing all upfront and operating costs over the total energy supplied throughout the EVSE's (Electric Vehicle Supply Equipment) lifespan.

 ### What is Levelized Cost of Battery Swapping (LCOBS)?